Silent film: Silent era

 The visual quality of silent movies—especially those produced in the 1920s—was often high, but there remains a widely held misconception that these films were primitive, or are barely watchable by modern standards.
 This misconception comes from the general public's unfamiliarity with the medium, as well as from carelessness on the part of the industry.
 Most silent films are poorly preserved, leading to their deterioration, and well-preserved films are often played back at the wrong speed or suffer from censorship cuts and missing frames and scenes, giving the appearance of poor editing.
 Many silent films exist only in second- or third-generation copies, often made from already damaged and neglected film stock.

 Many early screenings were plagued by flicker on the screen, when the stroboscopic interruptions between frames lay below the critical flicker frequency.
 This was solved with the introduction of a three-bladed shutter (since 1902), causing two more interruptions per frame.

-Another widely held misconception is that silent films lacked color.
-In fact, color was far more prevalent in silent films than in the first few decades of sound films.
-By the early 1920s, 80 percent of movies could be seen in some sort of color, usually in the form of film tinting or toning or even hand coloring, but also with fairly natural two-color processes such as Kinemacolor and Technicolor.
+Another misconception is that all silent films lacked color.
+In fact, color was more prevalent in silent films than in the first few decades of sound films.
+By the early 1920s, 80 percent of movies could be seen in some sort of color, usually in the form of film tinting or toning or hand coloring, but also with fairly natural two-color processes such as Kinemacolor and Technicolor.
 Traditional colorization processes ceased with the adoption of sound-on-film technology.
-Traditional film colorization, all of which involved the use of dyes in some form, interfered with the high resolution required for built-in recorded sound, and were therefore abandoned.
+Traditional film colorization, which involved the use of dyes in some form, interfered with the high resolution required for built-in recorded sound, and was therefore abandoned.
 The innovative three-strip technicolor process introduced in the mid-1930s was costly and fraught with limitations, and color would not have the same prevalence in film as it did in the silents for nearly four decades.